Jamestown–Valley City State football rivalry

-The Paint Bucket Rivalry is an annual college football game in the US state of North Dakota, between the Valley City State University Vikings and the University of Jamestown Jimmies.
+The Jamestown–Valley City State football rivalry, also known as the Paint Bucket Rivalry, is an annual college football game in the U.S. state of North Dakota, between the Jamestown Jimmies and the Valley City State Vikings.
 The rivalry, one of the oldest in the NAIA, dates back to 1909 and symbolizes the fierce local pride between the two North Dakota schools located 35 miles apart.

 Since 1961, the two teams have played for the Paint Bucket, a traveling trophy introduced to promote sportsmanship and discourage vandalism between the campuses.
 The name originates from the tradition of painting the winning team's colors on the trophy's bucket.
 Valley City State leads the all-time series 65–56–5 and the Paint Bucket series 44–34.